Published on April 1, 2019 in

 And that’s precisely what Renee has done.
 With the help of various programs offered through our partners at Wayne Metro, the 29-year old, who works as a table games dealer at MGM Grand Detroit, became the first person in her immediate family to own a home.

-As part of our Economic Prosperity work, we partner with organizations like Wayne Metro to provide free in-person tax preparation services.
+As part of our work to help households become stable, United Way partners with organizations like Wayne Metro to provide free in-person tax preparation services.
 We also offer free tax preparation services through United Way Worldwide’s MyFreeTaxes.com.
 These services help people keep more of what they earn and pave the way to financial stability.

-One of many benefits to using these services is the knowledge employed by tax professionals.
+One of the benefits of using these services is the knowledge employed by tax professionals.
 For example, many people who qualify for the Earned Income Tax Credit (EITC) are not aware of it.
 Filing for this credit can add thousands of dollars to a family’s budget.

 “It was a blessing to learn about EITC,” Renee said.
 “With that money, I was able to pay down debt and help my credit.
 That helped me get to where I am today.”